-Less serious side effects What to do When GlucaGen [®] HypoKit is used to treat a severe hypo: Speak to your doctor if you abdominal pain, nausea, vomiting skin changes after injection at the injection site. have any of these less serious side effects and they worry When GlucaGen [®] HypoKit is used in a diagnostic procedure: you. abdominal pain, nausea or vomiting skin changes after injection at the injection site mild to moderate hypoglycaemia (which can occur after a patient responds to treatment with GlucaGen[®] HypoKit.
+Less serious side effects What to do When GlucaGen® HypoKit is used to treat a severe hypo: Speak to your doctor if you have any of these less serious side effects and they worry you. abdominal pain, nausea, vomiting skin changes after injection at the injection site.

+Less serious side effects What to do When GlucaGen® HypoKit is used in a diagnostic procedure: abdominal pain, nausea or vomiting skin changes after injection at the injection site mild to moderate hypoglycaemia (which can occur after a patient responds to treatment with GlucaGen® HypoKit.
 It can be more pronounced in patients who have fasted prior to a diagnostic procedure). temporarily increased blood pressure decreased blood pressure increased heart rate decreased heart rate